World Handicapping Meeting

 2001: The Upminster Trophy was presented by Past Captain of Upminster Golf Club, and Union Executive Committee member, Roger Walmsley.
 It is to be played for by golfers aged 25 and over in conjunction with the Upminster Bowl for players under 25 which was presented by his father, Mr L. Walmsley, in his Captain's year of 1963.

-2003: Agreed at the Annual General Meeting that the name of the union be changed to Essex Golf Union.
+2003: The Annual General Meeting agreed that the name of the union be changed to Essex Golf Union.

-2007: The Norman Plum Trophy was initiated for category 3 and 4 golfers.
+2007: The Norman Plum Trophy competition was initiated for category 3 and 4 golfers.

-2010: It was agreed that the best form of organisation for the Essex Golf Union was that of a company limited by guarantee.
-The Essex Golf Union Limited was registered with Companies House and all assets of the Essex Golf Union were transferred to the Essex Golf Union Ltd.
+2010: The Essex Golf Union Limited (a company limited by guarantee) was registered with Companies House and all assets of the Essex Golf Union were transferred to the Essex Golf Union Ltd.